 App development goes through several stages.
 From wireframe and designs, to iterative testing, creating the front and back-end, connecting the app to any databases, APIs or other services as needed, then quality testing, further iterations and changes, as needed.

-Web development companies that skip some of these steps, or take shortcuts to reduce timescales throughout the process aren't doing their clients any favors.
+Web development company that skip some of these steps, or take shortcuts to reduce timescales throughout the process aren't doing their clients any favors.
 You could end with an app full of bugs.
 An app your users or paying customers don't want to download and use.
 An app that receives bad reviews on app stores, making it far less likely that new potential users will download it.

 Every app comes with its own production timescale.
 It depends on the number of features, estimated hours - which should be illustrated in a proposal - and time for a web development firm to work with a client, communicating needs and changes throughout the project.
 However, a quote seems too long or too short, it probably is.
 Reasonable quotes should reflect the total time to build, iterate, test, improve and complete an app.
 Not rushing a project for a quick finish, nor dragging the work out for months and months.